-Non lithium-bearing rock produced in the mining operation would be stored at site for potential recovery of other industrial minerals or use as aggregate in the surrounding region.
+Non lithium-bearing rock produced in the mining operation would be stored at the mine site for potential recovery of other industrial minerals or use as aggregate in the surrounding region.
+Excess feldspar ore and magnetic concentrate from the concentrator process will also be stored separately at the mine site.
 Tailings from both the concentrator and the hydrometallurgical plant would be stored in a tailings management facility located at the mine site.
 Future engineering, procurement and construction of both the concentrator and the hydrometallurgical plant would proceed in parallel.
 In addition to the feldspar, several other by-products are potentially recoverable from the lithium ore and these will be investigated in more detail following further market studies and process testwork.

 The discounted cash flow ("DCF") analysis yielded a 19% internal rate of return ("IRR") on a pre-tax basis and a 16% IRR on an after-tax basis, assuming 100% equity financing.
 The Project's net present value ("NPV") at an 8% discount rate is \$343 million pre-tax and \$228 million after-tax.
-Total Project construction capital costs are estimated at \$514 million, which is inclusive of \$86 million in contingencies and \$7 million in sustaining capital.
+Total Project construction capital costs were estimated at \$514 million, which is inclusive of \$86 million in contingencies and \$7.0 million in sustaining capital.
 The average lithium hydroxide price assumption used for this PEA was US\$11,000/tonne and the CAD:USD exchange rate assumption was US\$1.00 = CDN\$1.30.
 At the production rate modelled for this PEA, the currently delineated lithium resource would support lithium production for at least 10 years.
 There is sufficient high quality feldspar (an industrial mineral) in the resource to support production for at least 20 years.

-The PEA development model covers all aspects of project development, including mining, mineral concentration, and hydrometallurgical processing as well as all related infrastructure.
+The PEA development model covers all aspects of project development, including mining, mineral concentration, and hydrometallurgical processing, environmental management, permitting and stakeholder engagement as well as all related infrastructure.
 The capital and operating cost estimates were developed by Micon from first principle capital quotations, estimates from suppliers, manufacturers, contractors and experience based on comparable operations in Canada and abroad.
-The capital and operating cost estimates were completed to a level consistent with an AACEI Class 4 estimate, with an intended level of accuracy of ±30%, based on Q3 2016 prices, excluding escalation.
+The capital and operating cost estimates were completed to a level consistent with an AACEI Class 4 estimate, with an intended level of accuracy of $\pm 30\%$, based on Q3 2016 prices, excluding escalation.
 Currency is Canadian dollars unless otherwise stated.